 A couple of years ago, we got a new puppy right after the start of DST.
 I am here to tell you that having a dog to walk is the perfect excuse to get outside more when daylight begins to stretch into the evening hours.
 Every night after dinner post-DST, my boys and I take our pup on a nice, long walk.
 They pick up sticks and chase the dog on their scooters and soak up that extra bit of daylight.
 At the end of our walk, their little legs are nice and worn out.
 A quick shower, a few goodnight kisses, and they're off to dreamland closer to their normal bedtime than most moms could dream of after springing forward.

 An evening trip to the park is also a DST lifesaver.
 My kids can run around at the park before the sun goes down and I can rest assured that they will be nice and exhausted by bedtime.
 (Even better if you have a backyard — tossing them outside to play for an hour works wonders.)

-The extra time outside with my kids also gives me a mental reset after working at home all day.
-Sitting behind a screen is exhausting, but I feel recharged enough after some fresh air in the evenings to actually stay up after my kids are in bed post-DST.
-I can watch something on TV that isn't a cartoon, fold some laundry, or enjoy a delicious beverage and just relax without fighting to make my eyelids stay open.
+The extra time outside with my kids also gives me a mental reset after working all day.
+Even though I work from home, sitting behind a screen is exhausting.
+But, I feel recharged enough after some fresh air in the evenings to actually stay up after my kids are in bed post-DST.
+I can watch something on TV that isn't a cartoon, fold some laundry, catch up with a friend, or enjoy a delicious beverage and some alone time without fighting to make my eyelids stay open.